 The waiting list is only valid for one school year.
 You must apply every year through My School DC common lottery at myschooldc.org.

 How will you contact me if an opening becomes available for my student?

 We will make every effort to contact you by telephone.
 It is very important to contact us if any of your telephone numbers change.
 You are also encouraged to contact the My School DC hotline at 202-888-6336 to learn your student’s current status on the waiting list.

 Do you offer sibling preference?

-We may offer preference to the siblings of enrolled students.
+We offer sibling attending preference to the siblings of enrolled students.

 I have more than one child on the waiting list.
 What happens if one of my children is offered a space?
 Will the others be offered a space?

-Spaces are offered to the siblings of enrolled students.
-Once a student is enrolled, all qualified siblings are moved to the next sibling position for their grade based on the date registration is completed for the enrolled sibling.
+Once a student receives a space and is enrolled, all qualified siblings are moved to the next sibling offered position for their grade based on their random lottery number.

 Is preference given for those who live in the neighborhood?